 Complications of influenza

 Severe complications are primary influenza pneumonia, staphylococcal or pneumococcal pneumonia pneumonia, invasive bacterial sepsis, encephalopathy, myocarditis.
+There is also a consistent association with myocardial infarction in those over 65 and stroke in those over 75.
+This risk is confined to the week after the infection and is also found with other viral respiratory tract viruses, although most if not all have lower risk.
+Influenza B seems to have the highest risk of cardiovascular complications.
 There is evidence that immunity to bacterial pathogens eg haemophilus, staphylococcus, pneumococcus is reduced.

 Meningoencephalitis can occur, as can necrotizing encephalopathy (characterized by normal CSF and negative PCR).
 The latter is rare over 10 yrs of age - MRI shows bilateral high intensity T2 signals in thalamus, brainstem and cerebellum.